jarrekk/Jalpc/README.md

 ### Web analytics and search engines

-I use javascript to realize blog search,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>
+I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login) to realize and javascript to realize blog search,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>

 ### Enjoy